-positions include the object argument positions of intensional and intentional transitive verbs (look for, mention, think about) (which allow for truth with non-actual entities as arguments) and the subject position of existence predicates (which allow for falsehood with non-actual entities as arguments) (Priest 2006, pp. 59-60; Moltmann 2013b, 2015c).
-15 For one-place predicates, the Actuality Condition is given below, where D(c) is the domain of entities considered actual in the context c:
+conditionals and modals quantifying over non-actual worlds or situations.
+The Actuality Condition rather is a general presupposition of what I call 'ordinary argument positions' of natural language predicates, argument positions that with non-actual entities would result in a sentence that is neither true nor false.
+Ordinary argument positions are, for example, the argument positions of sortal nouns (building, person, woman).
+Non-ordinary argument positions include the object argument positions of intensional and intentional transitive verbs (need, look for mention, think about) (which allow for truth with non-actual entities as arguments) and the subject position of existence predicates (which allow for falsehood with non-actual entities as arguments) (Priest 2005, pp. 59-60; Moltmann 2013b, 2015c).
+For one-place predicates, the Actuality Condition is given below, where D(c) is the domain of entities considered actual in the context c:

-(7) The Actuality Condition on ordinary (one-place) predicates

-For an ordinary one-place predicate P and a context c, if for an entity d, $d \in [P]^c$ or $d \in [not P]^c$, then $d \in D(c)$.
+(7) The Actuality Condition on ordinary (one-place) predicates For an ordinary one-place predicate P and a context c, if for an entity d, d ∈ [P]^c or d ∈ [not P]^c, then d ∈ D(c).